Ben-Haslam/Alternative-Uniswap-Interface/blog.md

 ## Coin Swapper Function

-### The Return Statement
+### The Return statement

 The main function of the application, `CoinSwapper`, in `CoinSwapper/CoinSwapper.js` returns a component that containes two `CoinDialog` components, which only open when one of two `CoinField` components is selected.
 Next there are MaterialUI `Typography` components which display the balances and reserves of the two selected tokens.

-Finally there is the `LoadingButton` component at the bottom, and a short paragraph with a link to the AUT faucet.
+Finally there is the `LoadingButton` component at the bottom, and a short instructional paragraph with a link to the AUT faucet.

 ```javascript=319
 return (